Finnish General Öhqvist:

 |Lord Halifax, Roosevelt's personal foreign policy advisor Sumner Welles, Neville Chamberlain and US Ambassador Joseph Kennedy – London, 1940.|

-US Government: Undersecretary of State Sumner Welles, having consulted with Mussolini, Hitler and Daladier, arrives in London.
+US Government: Undersecretary of State Sumner Welles, having consulted with Mussolini, Hitler, and Daladier, arrives in London.
 Welles meets with Lord Halifax and contends that the UK must "disarm" Germany.
-The British see this as hopelessly naive, and believe that Germany remains a threat regardless of whether it is "disarmed," which Welles makes sound like a simple thing.
+The British see this as hopelessly naive and believe that Germany remains a threat regardless of whether it is "disarmed."

 British Homefront: Sir Oswald Mosley, founder of the British Union of Fascists, calls for the deportation of British Jews.